wuyichen24/locking-redis/docs/Read_Write_Lock.md

 - If there is no write lock and read lock on the data record, the thread/client can acquire a write lock on the data record.
    - Add a new key-value pair in Redis: { key=`writelock:<datatype>:<id>`, value=`<identifier>` }
    - Return the lock identifer to the thread/client.
+- If there is a write lock or read lock on the data record, the thread/client will wait to acquire a lock until the acquiring lock timeout is reached.

 #### Release Write Lock
 - Check there is no change on the lock identifier (Compare the lock identifer provided by the thread/client with the identifier of the write lock in Redis).